A World-Class Breast Surgeon in Oregon

 What can I do to ensure the best outcome?

 Overall health and personal outlook can greatly impact the outcome of reconstructive surgery.
-Honestly share your expectations and fully disclose your health history, medications, usage of vitamins and herbals.
-This procedure is for non-smokers or those who are nicotine free for a minimum of 3 months.
-It is important that you and your caregiver plan to stay in the Eugene, Oregon area for the first 24 to 48 hours after surgery.
+Honestly share your expectations and fully disclose your health history, medications, usage of vitamins and herbal supplements.
+Breast reconstruction is for non-smokers or those who are nicotine free for a minimum of 3 months.
+It is important that you and your caregiver plan to stay in the Eugene, Oregon, area for the first 24 to 48 hours after surgery.